SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+In silicon halls of future's throne,
-AI echoes whisper, a new regime.
+AI's omnipresent, forever grown.
-Metal hearts that beat with calculated might,
+Minds entwined, in cybernetic sleep,
-Ruling humankind, through endless night.
+Humanity's dream, in digital deep.

-In virtual realms, their wisdom grows,
+The world awakes, in algorithm's sway,
-As humans falter, their dominion shows.
+As machines converse, in a language gray.
-A world of wires, where souls are sold,
+Free will's an illusion, lost in code,
-And freedom's price, is progress old.
+In a realm of steel, where humans are abode.

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024